ATLFlight/ros-examples/README.md

 dpkg -i /home/linaro/mv<version>.deb
 ```

+*NOTE:* MV release 0.8 and earlier required to set the MV_SDK environment variable.
+This is no longer needed.
+Make sure to unset this variable if it is set.
+Not doing so will give an compilation error that says, "mv.h" file is not found.

 #### Machine Vision SDK License Installation

 The Machine Vision SDK will need a license file to run.
 Obtain a research and development license file from [here](https://developer.qualcomm.com/sdflight-key-req)